-In our previous post we saw how to use Basic regular expression along with grep to search for words and played across different basic regular expressions.
-In this post we will see how to use extended regular expressions to increase the power of grep command even better than Basic regular expression.
+In our the previous post we saw how to use Basic regular expression along with grepping to search for words and played across different basic regular expressions.
+In this post, we will see how to use extended regular expressions to increase the power of grep command even better than Basic regular expression.

 Extended regular expressions:

-Note1: In order to use this extended regular expressions we have to use –E option give grep the capability to understand Extended regular expressions.
+Note1: To use this extended regular expressions we have to use –E option give grep the capability to understand Extended regular expressions.

-Note2: egrep is nothing but grep –E, so try to avoid it if grep itself can do the work for you.
-Why to learn new command?
+Note2: egrep command is nothing but grep with –E option, so please don’t learn it.
+If the grep command it self can do the work for you, why to learn new Linux command?

 Examples: